Sergeant Mort Herbert

 Served : Europe (captured).

 Camps : Stalag IVB.

-The following is a transcript of an interview with Mort Herbert, the full audio version can be downloaded from http://www.stinsonddog.com/my-father-s-war-story
+The following is a transcript of an interview with Mort Herbert, the full audio version can be heard at Mort Herbert's War Story.

 The Japanese bombed Pearl Harbor December 7th 1941, and I was in Los Angeles.
 I was going to UCLA at the time, doing some work on the side in the music business, and finally was drafted early in 1943 and was taken to Camp Roberts, in California, near San Luis Obispo, near the coast.
 And we were supposed to go through basic training there but because of my musical background and one thing or another I was put into an army orchestra, which was making recordings for the military soundtracks for training films.
 After several months of that, coming either back to Los Angeles every weekend, or going to San Francisco on pass, I got a little bit, I won't say eager to volunteer, but I had enough of the orchestra and felt that I could be doing more to help the war effort.
 So I took the test to become an Air Cadet.

 Incidentally at the time of my orchestra work I was made a Corporal, and took the test to become an Aviation Cadet and passed for pilot, navigator, and bombardier - all three - and was soon after transferred to the US Army Air Forces.
 What they did was send us to Montana State University, in Missoula, Montana, where they were going to make gentlemen of us all.
 We had a five month pre-flight training course, in which we reviewed certain types of math, and science, and English, and things of that nature.
 Missoula, Montana is a beautiful place, it's in the western part of Montana, in the Rocky Mountains, and we were up there, about 300 Cadets and about 2000 girls, so we had a very good time there.